kumar-shridhar/Business-Card-Detector/pills/README.md

-# Business-Card-Detector
+# Pills-Detector
-Detect if an image is a business card or not!
+Detect if an image is a pill or not!

 ### Steps: